wan/artmachine/ImageProjector/README.md

 It processes the image and cuts projection pinholes into the target body to make it project the image in a globe.

+I made this as my final project for [Digital Fabrication](https://laney.edu/carpentry/digital-fabrication/) at Laney College in fall 2019.

 ## Usage
 The add-in interface is shown here:
 <p align="center"><img src="images/ux.jpg" alt="add-in user interface" width="90%"></p>